EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 [d.rymcg.tech](d.rymcg.tech).
 Install this on a secure Docker server, and you can use this as your remote Docker workstation.
-All of your d.rymcg.tech `.env` files and tools will live inside this container (and its volumes).
+All of your d.rymcg.tech `.env` files and tools will live inside this container (in a volume).
 Once installed, you can setup access for all of your remote Docker server instances, to be exclusively controlled through this one container workstation, via SSH.

 Once you've configured this container to be the sole docker client for your digital empire, locking down access becomes trivial: simply turn